Events & Programs

 Don't miss opportunities because you assume there is no need to talk to recruiters who are there to hire other majors.
 Even though the recruiter may be seeking individuals from one major, their company may hire other majors as well.
 For instance, if you are a business major, don't overlook opportunities with an engineering firm because you think they only hire engineers.
 If a recruiter is impressed with you, they will pass along your information to the relevant people.

 The importance of face-to-face conversation can not be over-emphasized.
 Having well-developed interpersonal communication skills is a necessity in the workplace and in the competitive job market.
 Recruiters are looking for exceptional candidates – the career fair provides you the opportunity to prove that you are one.

 Maximize Your Career Fair Experience

-Attend "Career Fair Success Strategies" workshops sponsored by the Office of Career Services for tips on achieving success at career fairs.
+Attend "Career Fair Success Strategies" workshops sponsored by the Polar Careers office for tips on achieving success at career fairs.